Bajrakitiyabha: Career

+In 1995, Bajrakitiyabha founded the Puen Pheng (Bha) Yamyark Foundation (มูลนิธิเพื่อนพื่ง (ภา) ยามยาก, lit. "(Bha) Helping Friends In Need Foundation") under association of the Thai Red Cross Society, first to provide humanitarian aid for natural disasters.
+She served as the foundation's president until her death.

 In 2002, she was a summer legal intern at Baker McKenzie's Washington, D.C. office.
-On completion of her legal education Princess Bajrakitiyabha worked briefly at the Thai Permanent Mission to the United Nations, in New York, before returning to Thailand.
-In September 2006, she was appointed Attorney in the Office of the Attorney General in Bangkok, and was then appointed to Office of the Attorney General of Udon Thani Province.
+On completion of her legal education, Princess Bajrakitiyabha worked briefly at the Thai Permanent Mission to the United Nations in New York before returning to Thailand.
+In September 2006, she was appointed Attorney in the Office of the Attorney General in Bangkok and was then appointed to Office of the Attorney General of Udon Thani Province.

-From 2012 to 2014, she was the Thai ambassador to Austria, until she returned to a post at the Office of the Attorney General.
+From 2012 to 2014, during the government of Yingluck Shinawatra, she served as ambassador to Austria, Slovenia and Slovakia until she returned to a post at the Office of the Attorney General.

+In 2017, Bajrakitiyabha was appointed as the goodwill ambassador for the rule of law in Southeast Asia by the United Nations Commission on Crime Prevention and Criminal Justice.

 On 3 February 2021, the princess was transferred from her position as an attorney in the Office of the Attorney General to the Royal Security Command in the position of Chief of Staff of The King's Close Bodyguard Command and bestowed the rank of general.